Express Entry Category-Based Selection: Healthcare and STEM Draws Explained for Colombians

 What Category-Based Selection Actually Is

 IRCC introduced category-based selection in mid-2023 as an amendment to the Immigration and Refugee Protection Regulations.
-Instead of pulling from the single general pool based purely on CRS rank, IRCC can now run targeted draws that only invite candidates who meet specific criteria — French language proficiency, healthcare occupations, STEM occupations, trades, agriculture, or transportation.
+Instead of pulling from the single general pool based purely on CRS rank, IRCC can now run targeted draws that invite candidates who meet specific criteria.
+The categories and eligible occupations change; they have included French-language proficiency, healthcare and social services, STEM, trades, education, agriculture, and transportation in different years.

 The practical effect: you are no longer competing against every candidate in the pool.
 You are only competing against candidates who share your category.
 In 2025, the healthcare category draws pulled CRS cut-offs of 462 to 476.
 The STEM category draws ran between 480 and 510.
 Both were substantially lower than the all-program draws at 515 to 534 during the same period.

-For a Colombian engineer or nurse who might score 470 to 490 with strong English and a solid WES evaluation, this is the difference between receiving an Invitation to Apply within six months and waiting indefinitely.
+For a Colombian engineer or nurse who might score 470 to 490 with strong English and a solid WES evaluation, this can create an additional route to an Invitation to Apply, although the timing depends on the category, draw cutoff, and profile eligibility.

 Healthcare Category: Which Occupations Qualify

 One nuance that catches Colombians: the NOC code you use on your Express Entry profile must match the "main duties" described in the Canadian classification, not just the job title.
-A Colombian bacteriólogo (clinical laboratory scientist) commonly maps to NOC 32120 (Medical Laboratory Technologists), but some map to NOC 32110 (Medical Radiation Technologists).
-Using the wrong NOC can result in misrepresentation findings.
+A Colombian bacteriólogo should not infer a category NOC from the Spanish title; medical-laboratory work may align with NOC 32120, but another code may be correct.
+A materially wrong or misleading NOC claim can lead to refusal and may raise misrepresentation concerns.
 Cross-reference the NOC duties list against your actual job description before submitting.

 For Colombian nurses, the income multiplier is stark.
-A registered nurse earning COP 4–6 million per month in Colombia typically earns CAD 6,000 to 8,000 per month in Canada — a 6x to 7x real income increase even after adjusting for cost of living.
+A registered nurse earning COP 4–6 million per month in Colombia typically earns CAD 6,000 to 8,000 per month in Canada — a 6x to 7x gross-income comparison before differences in taxes and cost of living.

 STEM Category: Engineers and Tech Professionals

 The STEM draw cut-offs in 2025 ran between 480 and 510.
 A Colombian software engineer aged 28 with a CLB 9 IELTS score and a WES-evaluated 5-year Ingeniería de Sistemas degree typically scores around 460 to 475.
-That still falls short of the STEM draw floor for most draw cycles.
-The lever to close that gap is French.
+That still falls short of the STEM draw floor for most draw cycles; category eligibility is not inferred from the job title, so verify the current NOC list.
+The lever to close the score gap is French.

 Free Download